cnelson20/cx16os/docs/system_hooks.md

 ### setup_chrout_hook
 Call Address: $9D75

+Sets up chrout hook for calling process

 Arguments:

 - .A holds 0 for the program bank or an extmem bank to hold the ringbuffer ($1000 bytes)
 - r0 holds a pointer where to write the ringbuffer
 - r1 holds a pointer in a program's RAM where to write info about the ringbuffer

+Return values:
-Returns size of buffer in .AX, 0 on failure (hook already in use)
+- .AX = size of buffer, 0 on failure (hook already in use)

 ---

 ### release_chrout_hook
 Call Address: $9D78

+Releases the calling program's hook on CHROUT calls, if it has one

 Arguments:
 - None

-Releases the calling program's hook on CHROUT calls, if it has one

 Return values:
-- Returns 0 on success to release the hook in .A
+- 0 on success to release the hook in .A
 - On failure to release the hook, returns the pid of the process with the chrout hook (non-zero) in .A.
 If the hook is not being used, returns $FF.

 ---

 ### setup_general_hook
 Call Address: $9D7B

+Sets up general hook # .A based on the provided arguments

 Arguments:

 - .A holds the hook # to setup